 Why You’ll Love This Recipe

 - Summer comfort food – This pasta dish is the perfect combination of comfort food and fresh seasonal flavors.
-I am sure you will love it whether it is serves as an entree or a side dish.
+I am sure you will love it whether it is served as an entree or a side dish.

 - Olive oil – I use extra virgin olive oil, but you could use a neutral oil as well